Skip to main content

 4. Note your App ID and Client ID from the app settings page.

-Nuon uses Auth0 for authentication.
-You’ll need to configure an API, applications, and a custom action in your Auth0 tenant.
-Nuon provides a Terraform module to automate Auth0 configuration:
+To use Auth0 for authentication, you will need to configure an API, applications, and a custom action in your Auth0 tenant.
+Nuon provides a Terraform module to automate Auth0 configuration.
+We recommend this over manual configuration.
+Apply the following Terraform to use it.

 module "byoc_auth0" {